 The Company's condensed consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America.
 In preparing these financial statements, we make assumptions, judgments and estimates that can have a significant impact on amounts reported in our consolidated financial statements.
 We base our assumptions, judgments and estimates on historical experience and various other factors that we believe to be reasonable under the circumstances.
-Actual results could differ materially from these estimates under different assumptions, judgments and estimates and make changes accordingly.
+Actual results could differ materially from these estimates under different assumptions or conditions.
+On a regular basis, we evaluate our assumptions, judgments and estimates and make changes accordingly.